shraddha510/os-p3/devlog.md

 ### UPDATE

 I can now modify multiple files but i am now having an issue where after that if i add more entries it clears the entire thing.

+## FINAL UPDATE: December 8, 2024 9 PM

+I am working on an issue where when i try to open a second file it doesn't work, or when I enter a few entries in after open a second file - it will not print any of the entries. however if i output it it still works.

+errors:

+btree.c:333:14: error: call to undeclared function '_insert_internal' btree.c:334:35: error: incompatible integer to pointer conversion passing 'uint64_t' to parameter of type 'BTreeNode *'

+Steps I took to fix the issue:

+Modified node insertion logic: the b-tree implementation had two issues: first, it was trying to use a non-existent function _insert_internal when inserting nodes, and second, it was incorrectly passing a block ID number where it needed a pointer to an actual node structure.

+The fix involved using the correct function name insert_nonfull and properly loading node data from disk into a temporary node structure before passing it to the insertion function.

+Finally, i added proper disk flushing after critical operations to ensure data persistence, which fixed the issue where data was being lost between operations.

+The program works!!